 In general, Ford recommends using diesel fuel that meets the specifications defined by the American Society for Testing and Materials (ASTM) D975 for diesel and by ASTM D7467 for biodiesel blends between B6 and B20.
 Ford also recommends TopTier diesel for its vehicles because it is cleaner, more stable, reduces deposits, and increases lubricity.
 For more info on this please check out this site www.toptiergas.com.

 The petrol engines used in this generation are either 3.5L or 3.7L and the recommendation is to use regular unleaded fuel with a minimum octane rating of 87.
-For improved performance of EcoBoost engines, such as that available in 3,5L, the recommendation is to use premium fuel particularly for heavy-duty usage such as trailer tow.
+Similarly to the Ford Escape, or Ford Focus among others, for improved performance of EcoBoost engines, such as that available in 3,5L, the recommendation is to use premium fuel particularly for heavy-duty usage such as trailer tow.

 Besides fossil fuels, a number of other fuel types are available that meet one or more requirements or considerations.
 Some are cleaner-burning fuels that meet certain criteria laid out by EPA, while others have been formulated to lessen dependency on fossil fuels, and then there are some that reduce engine corrosion and act as lubricants.